sasithhansaka/Pet-care-centers-booking-app/README.md

 # Pet-Care-Centers-booking-app
 Java-based booking application for pet care centers, using MySQL for data management and XAMPP as the local server.
-This app allows users to register, manage pet profiles, schedule appointments, and receive bill as a email.
-Includes an admin dashboard for managing users and bookings.
 Prerequisites
 XAMPP installed and running